 - Weighs more than 7,000 pounds

-You’ll usually need a skid steer with an operating capacity between 1,750 to 2,000 pounds (like a used New Holland skid steer, for example) for an average job.
+You’ll usually need a skid steer with an operating capacity between 1,750 to 2,000 pounds for an average job.

 There are two types of new and used skid steers available to choose from: radial-lift and vertical-lift models.
 Oftentimes both types can perform the same job, and for these instances, radial-lift models generally weigh less and are cheaper.
 However, there are some key differences.
 Radial-lift models are better for loading onto lower surfaces such as flatbeds and pickup trucks, while vertical-lift models tend to better handle materials that need to be unloaded onto higher locations (or when stockpiling).